Gauerdia/involucrate/README.md

 * The main page is the project feed where we can search for random projects in our proximity or for projects that suit our preferences.
-    * Sub Inside these projects we can discuss the details in a public comment section.
+    * Inside these projects we can discuss the details in a public comment section.
 If the creator of the project finds our ideas interesting, he can invite us to be part of the project, then we are able to discuss the project in a separate comment section.
-    * Sub We can also filter, if we are interested in participating in planning the event or if we merely want to help.
+    * We can also filter, if we are interested in participating in planning the event or if we merely want to help.
-    * Sub More detailed filter, i.e. which topics we prefer or the extend of the project size are also possible
+    * More detailed filter, i.e. which topics we prefer or the extend of the project size are also possible
 * Similar to the project feed we do also offer a feed for discussions
-    * Sub Again, we can apply filter or we change the feed to an "Engagement feed" so that we can discover associations close to us, which might interest us
+    * Again, we can apply filter or we change the feed to an "Engagement feed" so that we can discover associations close to us, which might interest us
 * All three types can be created by yourself in the "Create New" part.
 There we offer templates so that people can make use of concepts or structures which have been used successfully in the past.
 This makes